Peche Di

 Peche Di is a transgender model, dancer, actress, videographer, and modeling agent.
 She started the first transgender modeling agency in the U.S., in New York City.
 Di was born in Bangkok, Thailand.
-After winning several pageants, entered America’s Next Top Model competition in New York City.
+After winning several pageants, she entered America’s Next Top Model competition in New York City.

 In 2014, Di was featured on the fifth anniversary cover of C☆NDY magazine along with 13 other transgender women.

 Di founded Trans Models NYC, a modeling agency focusing on transgender representation in modeling, in May 2015.